fleetdm/fleet/handbook/security.md

 Refer to our commercial SLAs for more information on the definition of "business hours" and "business days".

+Other resources present in the Fleet repo but not part of the Fleet product, such as our website, are fixed on a case-by-case scenario depending on the risk.

+### Exceptions and extended timelines

+We may not be able to fix all vulnerabilities, or fix them as rapidly as we would like.
+For example, a complex vulnerability reported to us that would require redesigning core parts of the Fleet architecture would not be fixable in 3 business days.

+For vulnerabilities reported by researchers: we ask and prefer to perform coordinated disclosure with the researcher.
+In some cases, we may take up to 90 days to fix complex issues, in which case we ask that the vulnerability remains private.

+For other vulnerabilities affecting Fleet or code used in Fleet, the Head of Security, CTO and CEO can accept the risk of patching them according to custom timelines, depending on the risk and possible temporary mitigations.

 ### Mapping of CVSSv3 scores to Fleet severity